jimmy706/azure-fundamentals/Basic Concepts of Cloud Computing.md

 Performance predictability focuses on predicting the resources needed to deliver a positive experience for your customers.
 Autoscaling, load balancing, and high availability are just some of the cloud concepts that support performance predictability.
 If you suddenly need more resources, autoscaling can deploy additional resources to meet the demand, and then scale back when the demand drops.
 Or if the traffic is heavily focused on one area, load balancing will help redirect some of the overload to less stressed areas.
 ### Cost
 Cost predictability is focused on predicting or forecasting the cost of the cloud spend.
 With the cloud, you can track your resource use in real time, monitor resources to ensure that you’re using them in the most efficient way, and apply data analytics to find patterns and trends that help better plan resource deployments.
 By operating in the cloud and using cloud analytics and information, you can predict future costs and adjust your resources as needed.
 You can even use tools like the Total Cost of Ownership (TCO) or Pricing Calculator to get an estimate of potential cloud spend.

+## Automation
+Azure let you automate frequent, time-consuming cloud-based tasks that can easily lead to errors into efficient and easy to control automation jobs that boost overall performance and reduce operational costs.
 ## Management of the Cloud
 Management of the cloud speaks to managing your cloud resources.
 In the cloud, you can:
 - Automatically scale resource deployment based on need.